RichardHerold/recipes/README.md

 ## Data & PWA Notes

-- Recipes remain editable JSON files in `public/recipes/`.
+- Recipes are stored as JSON files in `public/recipes/`.
 Update `public/recipes-index.json` whenever files are added or removed.
 - Any images referenced inside the recipe JSON should live under `public/images/` (paths are relative to the site root).
 - `public/service-worker.js` precaches the shell (`index.html`, manifest, data files) and runtime caches recipe JSON for offline browsing.
 The worker automatically respects the base path so it works on both deployments.
 - The manifest plus icons keep the site installable.
 Update the placeholder icons in `public/` if you have branded artwork.